sillsdev/DesktopAnalytics.net/ReadMe.md

     Analytics.ReportException(error);

-##Requirements
+##Dependencies

-Currently built for .net 4 client profile
+The project is currently built for .net 4 client profile.
+If you get the solution, nuget should auto-restore the two dependencies when you build; they are not part of the source tree.

 ##License